jaredjaimes/startup/conflictTest.md

 test, just modifying this, ok this is the second/ now third again.
-Yo
+Yo, and another you bro.